 Statutory Documents Section, Deed files, about 1848-1994, bulk 1928-1963

 Files include maps of sites for military bases and institutions, plans of forts and camps, plats of surveys, and right-of-way maps for state highways.
-These will be added to the map collection when the records are more fully processed.
 Maps are filed with the records by property or site.

 Water Commission (now Texas Commission on Environmental Quality)

-This is a series of water use maps, plans and drawings of the Texas Board of Water Engineers (TBWE), later the Texas Water Commission (TWC) as part of water use applications.
-Early maps and drawings include those of proposed dams and dam improvements, floodways, irrigation systems, canals, pumping plants, city water supply projects, water storage reservoirs, lakes, water works and sewage improvements, rice irrigation projects, etc. Later maps/drawings include the above types as well as sand and gravel mining projects, salt water experiment stations, situation plans for power stations, irrigation systems of state facilities, floodwater embankment plans and profiles, plans of spillways, cooling water supply plans for plants, fish farms, golf course irrigation systems, water conveyance systems for cities, drainage areas, site grading plans, etc. The maps/drawings were drawn by private engineers, surveyors, city engineers, etc., and filed with the TBWE (later TWC) for water use applications.
-The maps/drawings are primarily black and white manuscript items on linen, with some on vellum.
-For later years some diazo copies are present as well as some form of printing/copying onto brownish linen.
-These maps accompany water use applications that are no longer active.
+These water use maps, plans and drawings were filed with the Texas Board of Water Engineers (TBWE), later the Texas Water Commission (TWC) as part of water use applications.
+Early maps and drawings include those of proposed dams and dam improvements, floodways, irrigation systems, canals, pumping plants, city water supply projects, water storage reservoirs, lakes, water works and sewage improvements, rice irrigation projects, among others.
+Later maps and drawings include the above types as well as sand and gravel mining projects, salt water experiment stations, situation plans for power stations, irrigation systems of state facilities, floodwater embankment plans and profiles, plans of spillways, cooling water supply plans for plants, fish farms, golf course irrigation systems, water conveyance systems for cities, drainage areas, and site grading plans.
+The maps and drawings were prepared by private engineers, surveyors, city engineers, and others, and primarily consist of black and white manuscript items on linen, with some on vellum.
+For later years some diazo copies are present, as well as some form of printing or copying onto brownish linen.
+These maps accompany water use application files that are no longer active.
 Maps for active water use permits are still housed at the Texas Commission on Environmental Quality.
 The maps contain restricted information and will require review before researchers can be granted access to the materials.
 Guidelines for researchers include instructions on submitting a Public Information Act request.